brianinnes/homeLab/docs/okd_install.md

 Alternatively you can download one of the [nightly builds](https://amd64.origin.releases.ci.openshift.org){: target=_blank}.
 These builds contain recent updates and fixes, but aren't an official release, so may contain unresolved issues.
 Click on a build to get information about the build and also the command to download and unpack the build to your local system

-- Expand the downloaded archive to allow access to the openshift-install binary.
+- Expand the downloaded archive to allow access to the openshift-install binary, e.g. ```tar zxvf openshift-install-mac-4.9.0-0.okd-2021-08-03-074139.tar.gz```

 ### Create the install config